 A stem cell transplant replaces unhealthy blood cells with healthy ones.
 It can be a strong weapon in your fight against multiple myeloma.

-When you’re fighting multiple myeloma, you want high-dose cancer treatment.
+When you’re fighting multiple myeloma, you need high-dose cancer treatment.
 But strong treatment also wipes out your bone marrow, the spongy tissue inside bones where blood cells are made.

 A transplant can reboot your marrow so it makes your blood healthy again.